GrowlingHuel/HyperArk-2025-antigravity/PROJECT_ANALYSIS_AND_RECOMMENDATIONS.md

 # Project Analysis & Recommendations

+> **Last Updated**: 2025-11-30
+> **Current Status**: Architecture needs modularization; some cleanup already completed

 ## 1. Executive Summary

 The Green Man Tavern project is an ambitious and functionally rich application that combines RPG elements with practical permaculture tools.
 It has successfully implemented a complex Dual-Panel architecture that allows for simultaneous interaction with character agents and system design tools.

-However, the rapid development of features has led to architectural debt, primarily centered around the `DualPanelLive` module, which has become a "God Object" managing too many responsibilities.
+**Good News**: Components exist and are being used (`TavernPanelComponent`, `LivingWebPanelComponent`, `PlantingGuidePanelComponent`, `JournalPanelComponent`).

+**Remaining Issue**: `DualPanelLive` (1221 lines) still handles too many responsibilities - it manages routing, global state, and event handling for features that could be delegated to components.

 ## 2. Project Structure Analysis